Explosive denim and cozy country vibes - ExBulletin

 Michael Kors wore a denim skirt with an asymmetrical undone hem with a chunky sweater and a jacket trimmed with Mongolian sheepskin.
 Flared jeans paired with an ivory turtleneck sweater.

-The collections leaned more toward calmer country looks rather than cowboy suits, like the bold Western trends seen in the fall/winter 2024-2025 men's collections.
+The collections leaned more towards calmer country looks than cowboy costumes like the bold Western trends seen in the fall/winter 2024-2025 men's collections.

-Rag & Bone, which was acquired by Guess Inc. and WHP Global last week, favored wide-leg, horseshoe-shaped jeans with classic wool outerwear.
+Rag & Bone, which was acquired by Guess Inc. and WHP Global last week favored wide-leg, horseshoe-shaped jeans with classic wool outerwear.
 Tanya Taylor grouped her styles with faded jeans, indigo button-down shirts, patterned knits and suede coats.
-Patterned sweaters, relaxed jeans and loose long shorts make up Lingua Franca's cozy, country-inspired collection.
+Patterned sweaters, relaxed jeans and loose long shorts make up Lingua Franca's comfortable, countryside-inspired collection.

 |